raspberrypilearning/321-make-mentor-guide/en/step_9.md

 ### Develop independence

-Don't be too quick to rescue creators when there's a problem &mdash; show them how to problem solve and debug.
+Don't be too quick to rescue creators when there's a problem &mdash; show them how to solve problems and debug.
 Encourage the 'rubber duck' technique: explain the problem to a toy or other object and you might just spot the problem.

 ### Embrace bugs